woossi0/suite/docs/usermanual/source/cartography/ysld/reference/functions.rst

   interpolate(attribute,value1,entry1,value2,entry2,...,mode,method)

-.. todo:: ARE THESE VALUES MIN OR MAX?
-INCLUSIVE OR EXCLUSIVE?
-ORDERED?
-TEST THESE.

 This would create a situation where the ``attribute`` value, if equal to ``value1`` will be given the result of ``entry1``; if halfway between ``value1`` and ``value2`` will be given a result of halfway in between ``entry1`` and ``entry2``; if three-quarters between ``value1`` and ``value2`` will be given a result of three-quarters in between ``entry1`` and ``entry2``, etc.

 The ``mode`` argument is optional, and can be either ``linear``, ``cosine``, or ``cubic``.
 It defines the interpolation algorithm to use, and defaults to ``linear``.